 This mixed-media painting has been created with the important message of looking for the rose, i.e. something positive each day.
 It is perfect for a meditation space, for home or office decor or as an exclusive gift.
 It is available in two variations - framed or unframed.
-NOTE: This painting is currently exhibitied in the Corridor Gallery in Shediac, NB.
-If you purcvhase it, it can be picked up or delivered after December 31st, at the conclusion of the exhibition.
+Be sure to read the story behind this artwork.

 "Your entire life happens only in this moment.
 The present moment is life itself.
 Yet people live as if the opposite were true and treat the present moment as a stepping stone to the next moment - a means to an end." - Ekhart Tolle